Constants and Enumerations

 A constant cannot be changed after its value is set.
 This gives code that uses them as an alternative to variables increased safety.
-Safety becomes more important when many developers write code for the same program.
+Safety becomes more important when many persons write code for the same program.

 You can make constants with the statement

 Such constants have the same scope as variables declared in the same code block.

 For example, if a constant is declared in a procedure, then it is visible only in that one procedure.

 If you put

-Const at module scope, then it makes the constant visible to the entire module, but not to other modules.
+Const at module scope, then it makes the constant visible to the full module, but not to other modules.

 Enumerations make it easy to use sets of related constants.
 A frequently used example is the days of the week.
 You assign a different number to each day, then use the constants as alternatives to the numbers in your code.

 You can make enumerations with the statement

 You can put them in module scope or in blocks such as

 Enumerations are globally visible through all of an application.
-But different enumerations can define constants with the same name.
+But different enumerations can have constants with the same name.
 When this occurs, the constant must have its name qualified.